-5.2.
-THE FINANCIAL PROPOSAL

-1) Requirements for Financial Proposal
+6.2.1 Requirements for Financial Proposal

-The Financial Proposal is a stand-alone document that should provide comprehensive information on the cost of undertaking the Bridging Study.
+The Financial Proposal is a stand-alone document that should provide comprehensive information on the cost of undertaking the EIA Study.

 Bidders shall make provision in their Financial Proposal for all costs and expenses to undertake and complete the tasks described in the Scope of Services.
+It should be noted that an increase of the original contract amount (variation order) shall only be considered in exceptional circumstances, such as additional work that was not reasonably foreseen and cannot be accommodated in the Study Budget by a re-allocation of funds.